 You’ve probably heard of coffee and CBD used for a morning kickstart.
 However, for a beauty regimen?
 Oh, it’s true…and effective with the De La Beuh Coffee Scrub.

-Coffee may seem like an odd component to add to your cosmetic routine, but hear us out.
+Coffee may seem like an odd component to add to your cosmetic and skincare routine, but hear us out.
 It checks three must-haves when it comes to leaving your skin radiant:

 - Exfoliates your skin